-Eat more fiber.
+Add more fiber.

 Fiber-rich foods help to slow down digestion leading to feeling full faster and resulting in slower, lower, blood sugar spikes.
 Some of the best choices for fiber are green leafy veggies, certain fruits (raspberries or blackberries), and cruciferous veggies (broccoli or Brussel’s sprouts).
-Fiber not only helps you feel full and reduces your appetite, but it also helps control glucose spikes.
+Fiber not only helps you feel full and reduces your appetite, but it also helps control glucose.

-Drinking enough water.
+Drink enough water.

-Staying hydrated throughout the day helps the kidneys remove excess sugar from the blood through urination.
+Staying hydrated throughout the day helps the kidneys remove excess glucose from the blood through urination.
 While there is no one consensus on how much water should be consumed in a day, 6-8 oz per hour is a common recommendation.
 Talk to your Level2 care team to determine how much is right for you.

-Protein and fiber first.
+Eat protein and fiber first.